datanav/docs/training/030_dtl/030_Novice.rst

 Namespaces
 ~~~~~~~~~~

+.. sidebar:: Summary

   Namespaces...

-  - is essential with regards to Sesam's semantic enrichment
+  - are essential with regards to Sesam's semantic enrichment
   - aid in data lineage and shaping of data
   - are applied automatically by default